 Frankly, the food was just mediocre.
 But the conversation made up for it.
 He was the first person I met in Varanasi who talked frankly, practically, and wanted to talk about other-than-Varanasi.
 He liked Nepal too, and had been to Pokhara several times.

 He readily agreed that the unceasing traffic noise and hurry was a stress burden on neighbourhoods.
 Most especially the guys his own age, who had begun bringing modified motorbikes into the alleys behind the ghats, bringing loud engine noises and honking into the old city.
 Not the cool opinion, he admitted.
 But I just can’t stand it.

 As if on cue, one passed by loudly as we were talking, and he got up in annoyance to chase after it.

-Now there’s something that was niggling at me, ever since I was driven to my hostel from Varanasi airport.
+Now there’s something that had been niggling at me, ever since I was driven to my hostel from Varanasi airport.
 It was the obnoxious honking on the roads.

 I’m Asian.
 I know the norm of honking in the more dense parts of Asia as a means of communication and alerting other road users of your presence.
 I don’t like it, but in certain cities I somewhat get it.

 What I heard in Uttar Pradesh wasn’t just that.
-Aside from the ‘I am here’ purpose, there was another kind.
+Aside from the ‘I am here’ purpose, there was another kind of honking.
 A more obnoxious kind.
 The timing, the manner, and who does it – it seems to me that it’s about more powerful vehicles pushing weaker ones out of the way.
 The bigger and more important the vehicle was, the louder and longer the horns.
 I’m too important to be slowed down by you.